 7. Chamba – Bharmour – Hadsar – Bairagarh

-All these offbeat places in Himachal near Delhi/NCR can be visited in a day and you can enjoy a complete vacation of 3 to 4 days at any of these places in a relaxed manner over any extended weekend.
-In case of any queries or doubts, you can always leave a comment below under this article or open a thread in Itinerary Advice section of DoW community to sort out an itinerary and other details to travel to these lovely off the beaten track places in Himachal Pradesh.
+All these offbeat places in Himachal near Delhi/NCR can be traveled in a day and you can enjoy a complete vacation of 3 to 4 days at any of these places in a relaxed manner over

-So, after going through the complete list these amazing 12 offbeat places in Himachal, which one will you place in your next travel plan?
+So, after going through the complete list of these offbeat places in Himachal, which one will you place in your bucket list?
 Any other offbeat place in Himachal you know about?
 Please share your thoughts, reviews, suggestions and experiences too, if possible.
-I would be looking for to them and till then Happy Traveling…
+I would be looking forward to them and till then Happy Traveling…